 "Hiring The Advocates was the best move I could have made after my accident.
 They were very professional and made me feel confident my case would go smoothly.
 They really put me at ease.
 I would recommend them to anyone!" - Robert S.

 Why You Need a Montana Car Accident Lawyer

 Hiring an experienced and skilled attorney really is the best way to get maximum compensation after your car accident.
 Trying to settle your claim on your own opens you up to the insurance companies taking advantage of you during your time of need.
 In fact, multiple studies have proven that hiring an attorney to represent your injury claim can increase the value of your settlement by up to 5X.

 Don’t let the insurance companies pay you less than your case is worth.
 No one should be forced to pay for another driver’s reckless mistakes.
 Hire our law firm and make them pay you a just settlement according to Montana law.
 You deserve an Advocate!

 The first steps The Advocates will take is to investigate your accident.
 Our attorneys do this by requesting a police report about your accident, examining any videos or photographs of the crash scene, and by contacting any relevant witnesses to the accident.
 Once we have firmly established liability, we will begin the hard work of building your injury claim.

 Step 2: Build Your Claim

 Building your car accident injury claim is one of the most time-consuming steps in the entire process.
-Our staff must wait until you are finished treatment for your injuries before we can compile a comprehensive medical record of the injuries you have suffered from your accident.
-This is a timely process so be patient.
+Our staff must wait until you have finished treatment for your injuries before we can compile a comprehensive medical record of the injuries you have suffered from your accident.
+This can be a time consuming process.